crvstalphua/competition_manager/README.md

 2. Run the application with ```python main.py``` or ```python3 main.py``` if you have multiple versions of python

+## Usage Notes
+- Multiple teams and matches can be added in one input
+- Only one team and match can be edited in one go

 ## Some Assumptions Made
 - Team names cannot be edited as they are used to identify the teams
 - If any team/match input is invalid in the multi-line input, it will be skipped.
 This application allows for teams and matches to be added at any point, not just in the first round